Hi! I’m Jessica Festa — aka Jessie. Welcome to Jessie on a Journey.

 And that’s what happened, well, sort of.
 When I finally got a “real job” they wouldn’t let me have any time off for travel until I had been there for six months.
 And even when I got the time off, it was only two weeks for the whole year.
 I loved slow travel and really spending time in a place to get to know it, and knew in my heart the job situation was not going to work.
 I couldn’t stop thinking about how alive travel made me feel and how stagnant I felt working in an office.
 I was on someone else’s schedule following someone else’s rules; I wanted to live my best life and do things my way.

-When I quit, my friends as family of course did not approve, but travel was something I felt really strongly about.
+When I quit, my friends and family of course did not approve, but travel was something I felt really strongly about.
 I decided I didn’t care what they thought.
 If they loved me they would accept my choice.

 I didn’t want to be one of those people that did the same thing everyday and lived a similar life to everyone else.
 I wanted to live my life.